Last updated: February 2026

 The Climate Corporate Data Accountability Act (SB 253) applies to both public and private companies that operate in California and whose annual revenues exceed $1 billion.
 After undergoing amendments, the final law mandates annual emissions reporting from all scopes: direct emissions (Scope 1), emissions associated with purchased electricity (Scope 2), and indirect emissions linked to value chains (Scope 3).

-CARB published an update for SB 253 in early July.
-This update includes the following additional information related to SB 253 disclosure:
+CARB published updates for SB 253 in early July and mid-November of 2025.
+These updates include the following additional information related to SB 253 disclosure:

 For more information, check out the recently published FAQ page as well as the most up to date information and resources on CARB’s climate disclosure program website.